vegaprotocol/specs/protocol/0096-LIQM-liquidity_mechanisms.md

 Where:

 - $ELS_{j}$ is the ELS points accrued by party $j$ in epoch $i$
-- $V_{i_j}$ is the notional maker fees of party $j$ in epoch $i$
+- $V_{i_j}$ is the notional maker volume of party $j$ in epoch $i$
 - $Q$ is the quantum of the asset in which the markets prices are expressed in (settlement for future and perpetual markets, quote for spot markets)

 > [!NOTE]
-> the maker fees is scaled by the assets quantum such that 1 ELS point is earned for approx. every 1 USD of maker fees received.
+> the maker volume is scaled by the assets quantum such that 1 ELS point is earned for approx. every 1 USD of notional volume created.

 ### Volume of Notional